Grow & Learn in Nature (GLiN)

 Develop your connection with the natural world.

 For more information, contact Jean Gavin at email@example.com.

 Need some more inspiration?

-Below you will find a couple of recently completed portfolios.
+Below you will find a some completed portfolios.
 They will give you an idea of some of the things you can do to complete your award.

 “The Caley’s Grow and Learn award is a fantastic way of encouraging individuals of all ages regardless of gardening experience to connect with nature, develop new skills and inspire others.”
 Carolann Philp